FedSPD: A Soft-clustering Approach for Personalized Decentralized Federated Learning: Simulation Results

-To gaurantee the \textbf{fairness across clients}, we show the box plot of the final test accuracy across different clients on EMNIST in Figure \ref{fig:BP}. \textbf{\algname}~has much \textit{less variance in accuracy} across different clients, validating that its improvement in average accuracy does not come from high accuracy in a few clients.
+To guarantee the \textbf{fairness across clients}, we show the box plot of the final test accuracy across different clients on EMNIST in Figure \ref{fig:BP}. \textbf{\algname}~has much \textit{less variance in accuracy} across different clients compared to all baselines except \textbf{pFedMe}, validating that its improvement in average accuracy does not come from high accuracy in a few clients.